kalabyebeltal/catalogue-api/README.md

 ### 2. Set up environment variables

 Create a `.env` file in the root of the project to store your database credentials and other configuration settings.
-Check `.env.example` file

 ### 3. Install Go dependencies